AckerlyXu/heima/articles/service-bus-messaging/service-bus-samples.md

 >
 >Additionally, there is an updated set of Service Bus messaging samples [here](https://github.com/Azure-Samples/azure-servicebus-messaging-samples) (as of this writing, they are not described in this article).
 Relay samples are [here](https://github.com/Azure-Samples/azure-servicebus-relay-samples).

-For relay samples, see [Service Bus relay samples](./service-bus-relay-samples.md).

 ## Service Bus messaging